receives and displays PONG from rusnet server every 30 seconds

 (Any other IRC client I tried copes with rusnet just fine.)

-#4 Updated by Sputnick about 3 years ago
+#4 Updated by Sputnick over 3 years ago

 - Status changed from New to Confirmed